-English for Architects and landscape architects can be very specific however in any business setting it can also seem like everyone in the office is speaking only with phrasal verbs and idioms.
-To help you build this essential vocabulary, every fortnight I'll update this page with the most common phrasal verbs used by architects and landscape architects in their work.
-I'll focus on using real-life examples.
-These are listed below in alphabetical order.
+English for architects and landscape architects can be very specific however in any business setting it can also seem like everyone in the office is speaking only with phrasal verbs and idioms.
+To help you build this essential vocabulary, every month I'll update this page with the best and most common phrasal verbs used by architects and landscape architects in their work.
+I'll focus on using real-life examples listed below in alphabetical order.

-To keep up-to-date with this page as it grows and have access to even more vocabulary sign up to the fortnightly vocabulary builder newsletter.
+To keep up-to-date with this page as it grows and have access to even more vocabulary sign up for the monthly vocabulary builder newsletter.

 We are aiming for a maximum amount of sunlight in this room.

 aim to do (something): to plan or hope to achieve something (aim to + verb).

 We aim to reduce the amount of carbon dioxide levels by planting trees.